 Here are some of the videos that resulted from this expedition:

 The Arizona BDR is about to begin.
-As usual, I will traveling along as a filmmaker, documenting the historic creation of this new off-pavement route across the state of Arizona.
+As usual, we will be documenting the historic creation of this new off-pavement route across the state of Arizona.
 This is the fourth installment in the Backcountry Discovery Routes series.
 Our departure date is set for Wednesday, May 8th in Bisbee, AZ.
 We are giving ourselves eight days to ride north across the entire state, to the border of Utah.
 Following the completion of the BDR, several of the group will be attending the Overland Expo in Flagstaff, AZ.

 Our team of riders includes: